Welcome to MusicDayz

 On their first world tour, Abba hold a press conference in the Sebel Town House hotel, Elizabeth Bay Sydney, Australia, Oceania.

-On their first world tour, Abba play two shows at The Entertainment Centre, Perth, Australia, Oceania.
+On their first world tour, Abba play at West Lakes Football Stadium, Adelaide, Australia, Oceania.

 On their first world tour, Abba fly out of Perth, Australia, Oceania, en route to London, England, UK, Europe.